What do you want to learn?

 We use different types of dunnage to protect items.
-Our technology also helps ensure you have the correct packaging instructions set for each product so we pack it according to your needs each time.
+Our technology also helps ensure you have the correct packaging instructions for each product, so we pack it according to your needs.

 ShipBob works with the carriers to file claims for damages

 While we do all we can to eliminate any issues from shipping fragile items, there may be incidents from the carriers that are outside of our control.
 When damages occur in transit, we file claims on behalf of the merchant at no additional cost.

 We also help you choose the fulfillment center(s) in which to store your inventory that are closest to your end consumers to help reduce the distance traveled and time in transit.